-I have released a new chapter of the Distributed Systems Manual: Resiliency Patterns.
+I have released a new chapter of Understanding Distributed Systems: Resiliency Patterns.
 The chapter is all about failures and their mitigations.

 Any failure that can happen will eventually happen at scale - hardware faults, software crashes, memory leaks - you name it.
 The more your system scales out, and the more failures it will experience.
 Eventually, the only way to cope with them is with automated self-healing and defense mechanisms.